rocky/solc-vscode/README-DEVELOP.md

 }
 ```

-This when rendered inside be colorized, for example the tokens "pragma", "solidity" and "0.4.25" may appear in a different color.
-If the all appear in the same color then the language extension mechanism is not working and there is probably something wrong in the extension.
-Look in the other VSCode window with the orange frame for what might be wrong.
+the tokens "pragma", "solidity" and "0.4.25" may appear in a different color.
+If they all appear in the same color then the language extension mechanism is not working and there is probably something wrong in the extension.
+Look in the other VS Code window with the orange frame for what might be wrong.

 But if everything is good, enter `Ctrl`-`Shift`-`P` and a list of commands will pop up.
 If you type "Solidity", you should see those specific to this extension.